Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Methods

 To solve this efficiently, we adopt online meta-learning approach \citep{Luketina2016ScalableHyperparameters,Hospedales2021Meta-learningSurvey} where we alternate base model and hyper-parameter updates.
 This is an efficient strategy as we do not need to backpropagate through many inner-loop steps or retrain the model from scratch for each update of meta-knowledge.

 When simulating training during the inner loop, we only update the classifier and keep the feature extractor frozen for efficiency, as suggested by \citep{Balaji2018MetaReg:Meta-regularization}.
-Base model training is done separately using a full model update and more advanced optimiser.
+Base model training is done separately using a full model update and a more advanced optimiser.

 We give the overview of our meta-learning algorithm in Algorithm \ref{alg:onlinemetalearning}.
-The inner loop that trains the main model $(\boldsymbol{\theta},\boldsymbol{\phi})$ (line 10) is conducted using hyper-parameters $\boldsymbol{\omega}$, while the outer loop (line 12) that trains the hyper-parameters does not directly use it for evaluating DECE (e.g. no learnable label smoothing is applied to the meta-validation labels that are used in the outer loop).
+The inner loop that trains the main model $(\boldsymbol{\theta},\boldsymbol{\phi})$ (line 10) is conducted using hyper-parameters $\boldsymbol{\omega}$, while the outer loop (line 12) that trains the hyper-parameters does not directly use it for evaluating the meta-objective (e.g. no learnable label smoothing is applied to the meta-validation labels that are used in the outer loop).
 We backpropagate through one step of update of the main model.

 \paragraph{Hyper-parameter choice} A key part of meta-learning is to select suitable meta-knowledge (hyper-parameters) that we will optimise to achieve the meta-learning goal \citep{Hospedales2021Meta-learningSurvey}.
 Having cast calibration optimisation as a meta-learning process, we are free to use any of the wide range of hyper-parameters surveyed in \citep{Hospedales2021Meta-learningSurvey}.
-Note also that in contrast to grid search that standard temperature scaling \citep{Guo2017OnNetworks} and other approaches rely on, we have gradients with respect to hyper-parameters and so can therefore potentially optimise calibration with respect to high-dimensional hyper-parameters.
-In this paper we explore two options to demonstrate this generality: (i) Unit-wise L2 regularisation coefficients of each weight in the classifier layer, inspired by \cite{Balaji2018MetaReg:Meta-regularization} and \cite{Lorraine2020optimizingDifferentiation}; and (ii) Scalar and class-wise label smoothing (LS) \cite{Muller2019WhenHelp}.
+Note that in contrast to grid search that standard temperature scaling \citep{Guo2017OnNetworks, Mukhoti2020CalibratingLoss} and other approaches rely on, we have gradients with respect to hyper-parameters and so can therefore potentially optimise calibration with respect to high-dimensional hyper-parameters.
+In this paper we explore two options to demonstrate this generality: 1) Unit-wise L2 regularization coefficients of each weight in the classifier layer, inspired by \citep{Balaji2018MetaReg:Meta-regularization} and \citep{Lorraine2020optimizingDifferentiation}; and 2) various types of learnable label smoothing (LS) \citep{Muller2019WhenHelp}.
 However, we found LS to be better overall, so our experiments focus on this and selectively compare against L2.